AN EXPERIENCE LIKE NO OTHER

 Eureka, IL 61530

 Study abroad may take many different forms.
 For example, you may choose to participate in a short program led by Eureka College faculty or staff.
 Or you could spend a semester at Lingnan University, our partner institution in Hong Kong.
 Many students also select programs from our third-party organizations such as International Studies Abroad, the American Institute for Foreign Study, Academic Programs International, or Student-Athletes Abroad.
+Finally, you might consider one of the excellent short-term travel courses offered by the Cooperative Center for Study Abroad, taught by either an EC professor or faculty from our co-affiliates.
 In short, there is a wide variety of study abroad opportunities to fit any student’s needs, whatever your budget, major and time frame may be.
 Please schedule a meeting with our International Studies Coordinator, Dr. Emily Eaton, to start exploring your options!

 Once you have selected a program, please begin the approval and application process using the International Travel Eligibility form.
 The International Studies Coordinator will contact you within one week to let you know whether you are eligible for international travel.
 At that point, the International Studies Coordinator will help you explore study abroad scholarships and navigate additional application steps.